kb-dk/ds-present/README.md

 # ds-present

 Transforming access layer for metadata.
-Intended as a proxy for [ds-storage](https://github.com/kb-dk/ds-storage) prividing multiple views on metadata, such as MODS, JSON-LD and SolrJsonDocument.
+Acts as a proxy for [ds-storage](https://github.com/kb-dk/ds-storage) providing multiple views on metadata, such as MODS, JSON-LD and SolrJsonDocument.

 Developed and maintained by the Royal Danish Library.

 ## Status

-This project is at its very early stage.
-It does not do anything yet, besides acting af a foundation for discussions.
+This project is at the "first real attempt"-status: Connections to ds-storage and simple 1-input-1-output transformations are working.

 ## Requirements